ebenjaminrandall/IntermittentBaroreflex/README.md

 # IntermittentBaroreflex
-This repository contains code for the model-based data analysis described in the manuscript “Intermittent functioning of baroreflex contributes to the etiology of hypertension in spontaneously hypertensive rats” by Feng et al..
+This repository contains code for the model-based data analysis described in the manuscript “Intermittent functioning of baroreflex contributes to the etiology of hypertension in spontaneously hypertensive rats” by Gu et al..
 The code is as follows:

 Drivers: